Handling System Audio Interruptions

 • androidInterruptionSource: Specifies which interruption sources to monitor on Android

-On Android you can filter interruptions for audio and/or telephony, but on iOS you can only enable all interruptions.
+On Android, you can filter interruptions for audio and/or telephony; on iOS, all interruptions are enabled.

 Android Interruption Sources